Otto Rank: Therapeutic philosophy

 Rank interpreted psychotherapy as a collaborative process of learning and unlearning that keeps emotional experience at the center.
 He argued that the therapeutic relationship lets people discover more creative ways to think, feel, and act in the present while releasing patterns that have turned destructive, treating neurosis as a failure of creativity rather than a retreat from sexuality.

-Rank reframed resistance as a creative function.
-He defined counterwill as a positive force that protects integrity, supports individuation, and helps clients discover the capacity for willing.
+Rank reframed resistance to the analyst as a creative act.
+He defined counterwill, his term for resistance, as a positive force that protects integrity, supports individuation, and helps clients discover the capacity for willing.

 Creativity and growth

 For Rank, creative figures such as Rembrandt, Michelangelo, and Leonardo da Vinci model the courage to move beyond prior achievements.
 He praised their willingness to reach "beyond the ideology which they have themselves fostered," treating self renewal as the measure of greatness.

 He likened unlearning to the labor of birth, insisting that lasting creativity depends on the ability to separate from internalized institutions, beliefs, and fears.
 In a 1938 lecture, he described life as "a succession of separations" that begins with birth and continues through each stage of adaptation, warning that people who cannot release worn out identities become trapped in earlier phases of growth.